pandanistas/pandanistas_sprint_berlin2020/README.md

 ## What are the goals of this sprint?
 We want to achieve two main things with this sprint:
 1. Improve the documentation of the [pandas](https://pandas.pydata.org/) python library.
-2. Increase the number of contributers to pandas that belong to underrepresented groups in technology.
+2. Increase the number of pandas contributors that belong to underrepresented groups in technology.

 ## Who can attend?
 Everyone can attend, but only 20 spots will be offered and we will give priority to people belonging to underrepresented groups in technology.

-**note of code of conduct
+Note that we want to provide a harassment-free experience, and we will adhere to [NumFOCUS code of conduct](https://numfocus.org/code-of-conduct) which you should before attending the event.

 ## How to register?